 Carrie is originally from Illinois, where she earned a bachelor’s degree at Wheaton College studying human needs and global resources.
 She grew to love experiential education during a semester and several summers at HoneyRock Camp in northern Wisconsin, where she led wilderness trips for junior high and high school students.

-Carrie enjoys spending time with her husband and son, family and friends, cooking and just about anything the great outdoors has to offer, including hiking, canoeing, camping, hunting, fishing, running and gardening.
-She loves living in small-town Montana and looks forward to helping you explore how Chrysalis can help your family.
+Carrie enjoys spending time with her husband and son, family and friends, and just about anything the great outdoors has to offer – especially hiking, skiing and camping.
+She loves living in northwest Montana, and enjoys teaching others about Chrysalis.

 Admissions Counselor and HR Recruiter